 You have a right to make your own decisions about your children.
 Back in the old days

 we had a word for this.
 We called it liberty.
 Liberty is a constitutionally guaranteed right.
-The U.S. Supreme Court in Meyer v.
+The U.S. Supreme Court in a homeschool case, Meyer v.
 Nebraska, 262 US 390, at page 399 gave a partial definition of liberty:

 The term Liberty “… denotes not merely freedom from bodily restraint, but also the right of the individual to contract, to engage in any of the common occupations of life, to acquire useful knowledge, to marry, to establish a home and bring up children, to worship God according to the dictates of his/her own conscience… the established doctrine is that this liberty may not be interfered with under the guise of protecting public interest, by legislative action which is arbitrary or without reasonable relation to some purpose within the competency of the state to effect.”

 In 1993 a federal court ruled in Qutb v.
 Strauss, 11 F3d 488: “Parents right to rear children without undue governmental interference is a fundamental component of due process.”